Bari, the City of St. Nicholas

 A spectacular example of medieval construction, the four-sided castle features a stone bridge over a dry moat, rampart walls and several stone towers.
 In more recent times, the castle has been used as a prison, army barracks and headquarters of the Department of Environmental and Historical Buildings.

 Continuing through Old Town’s warren of narrow streets, you may see woman hand-making orecchiette (meaning “little ears”) pasta on tabletops outside their homes.
 The uniquely shaped pasta is the favorite throughout the Puglia region at the heel of Italy’s boot.

 Before long, you will reach the Cathedral of San Sabino, which according to legend shelters the saint’s relics.
 It is a masterpiece of Apulian Romanesque design, as is Bari’s more famous Saint Nicolas Basilica, where the remains of Saint Nicolas lie.

 After visiting both churches, you will walk along Bari’s ancient defensive walls by the sea and then return to the pier or remain in Piazza Massari to browse on your own.

-Please note: This tour includes approximately over 2.5 hours of easy to moderate walking.
-There are some steps and uneven surfaces to negotiate.
+Please note: This tour includes nearly 3-hours of guided moderate walking.
+There will be some uneven surfaces to negotiate.
 The tour is available to wheelchair guests who have a collapsible wheelchair, are able to make their own way on and off the coach and have an able-bodied companion to assist them.
 Those with mobility concerns are cautioned to carefully evaluate their personal level of stamina and ability.
-Weather appropriate clothing; sunglasses; sun caps; and flat, comfortable walking shoes are recommended.
-The order of the sites viewed or visited may vary.
+Weather appropriate clothing and flat, comfortable walking shoes are recommended.